iamvkm/portfolio/content/posts/xiaomi-custom-rom.md

 Step 2: Download a Recovery image file for your device.
 I recommend [TWRP](https://twrp.me/Devices/Xiaomi/) Recovery.
 Click on `Primary (America)` link.
 Once downloaded, open the folder and rename it to _twrp-xxx.img_.

 Step 3: Now, press Shift and Right Click on your mouse at any empty location in the folder.
-Select the option ‘Open Command Windows Here’ & it will open the command prompt.
+Select the option `Open Command Windows Here` and it will open the command prompt.

 Step 4: Connect your device to PC via cable and type `adb reboot bootloader` in command prompt to boot your device in `Bootloader` mode.
-It will show a prompt asking for permission with a message ‘Allow USB debugging’, click OK to continue.
+It will show a prompt asking for permission with a message `Allow USB debugging`, click OK to continue.

 Step 5: Now, come back to Command prompt & run `fastboot flash recovery twrp-xxx.img` and then `fastboot boot twrp-xxx.img` commands.
 Your device will boot into Recovery.
-Swipe right to Allow modifications, if prompted.
+Swipe right to _Allow modifications_, if prompted.

 ![TWRP Recovery](https://upload.wikimedia.org/wikipedia/commons/e/e0/TWRP_3.0.0-0.png)